 Music is taught as part of our cross-curricular approach to the curriculum and is embedded into a variety of different aspects of the children’s learning.
-Throughout the year, the children receive music lessons which are delivered from a music specialist, Mrs Booth.
-Each class receives the equivalent of 20 minutes per week in the Early Years Foundation Stage and Key Stage 1 and 30 minutes per week in Key Stage 2.
+Throughout the year, the children receive music lessons which are delivered from a music specialist, Mrs Preen.
+Each class receives the equivalent of 30 minutes music provision through music lessons and singing practice.
+In addition, the children in year 4 receive clarinet tuition throughout the year from Mr Prince.

 Music also forms an important part of our collective worship.
 To quote St Augustine: “To sing is to worship God twice.”

 Music in EYFS